Snowmass2021 Cosmic Frontier CF6 White Paper: Multi-Experiment Probes for Dark Energy -- Transients: Dark Energy in the New Era of Multi-Messenger Transients with Gravitational Waves

 We consider a uniform volume rate of detection, and the maximum redshift of detection as $z=0.5$, $z=1.5$, $z=4.0$ for the stages IV, V, and VI, respectively \cite{borhanian2022listening}.
-We assume a typical value to the signal-to-noise ration of SNR$=20$, implying $\sigma_{d_L}/{d_L}\sim5\%$ and spectroscopic redshift determination of the host galaxy.
+We assume a typical value to the signal-to-noise ratio of SNR=20, implying $\sigma_{d_L}/{d_L}\sim5\%$ and spectroscopic redshift determination of the host galaxy.
 For this exploratory discussion, we are considering only detection of optimally oriented events, i.e. face-on and overhead with respect to the detectors.

 A summary of our results is found in \autoref{fig:tensions}.
 On the left panel, using a single realization of the simulated data, we show how the different dark energy models affect the result in the $h-\Omega_m$ plane for the Stage VI experiments.
-Note that there is a very prominent shift between the contours, showing a significant tension between the models.
-We estimated the significance of this tension and repeated this exercise for Stages V and VI.
+Note that there is a very prominent shift between the contours, showing a significant bias in the constrained parameters.
+We estimated the significance of this bias and repeated this exercise for Stages V and VI.
 The results are shown on the right panel of \autoref{fig:tensions}.

-In summary, our results show that if the EoS of dark energy for the observed Universe has a deviation from $w=-1$ in $1\sigma$ c.l., at the end of the Stage V we may observe a tension of up to $7\sigma$.
+In summary, our results show that if the EoS of dark energy for the observed Universe has a deviation from $w=-1$ in $1\sigma$ c.l., at the end of the Stage V, we may observe a bias with a significance of up to $7\sigma$ in the $h-\Omega_{m}$ plane, which will induce a high level of tension in the combined analysis of GW with other independent probes (e.g. large-scale structure, BAO).
 For the observational scenario considered in the Stage VI, the deviation in the $(h, \Omega_{m})$ from its true value, may reach $18 \sigma$ of c.l. for the most divergent scenario investigated here.
 This result shows that standard sirens will be a truly powerful tool for dark energy science in the next two decades, if we are capable of observe a significant fraction of them with the available and proposed facilities.

 We note that here we used our forecasting tools specifically to quantify the impact of standard sirens as a novel cosmological probe.
 The rationale and the tools used here can be used in principle for comparison with other models and probes as well.